cfpb/Metro2/django/README.md

 **Other useful actions in the system while running in docker-compose:**

 To run the tests and view coverage:
-1. Enter the django container: `docker-compose exec django sh`.
+1. Enter the Django container: `docker-compose exec django sh`.
 2. Run `coverage run manage.py test` to run the test suite and calculate coverage.
 3. View the coverage report with `coverage report`.